 Transfer back to Kuopio and y home, again via Helsinki.

-Scandinavia's varied landscapes, from the icy northern reaches to the fjords of the south, certainly deliver when it comes to inspiration.
-Beloved authors have long used them as settings for magical stories, from Dahl's Norwegian summers, Pullman's remote Svalbard and Jansson's Moomins in Finland.
+Scandinavia's varied landscapes, icy northern reaches and scenic fjords certainly deliver when it comes to inspiration.
+Beloved authors have long used them as settings for magical stories, from Dahl's Norwegian summers to Pullman's far-away Svalbard.

 Where to go in Scandinavia